 16. We may be near the center: Materialist scientists lack the evidence they desire and so therefore they merely assume that the the universe has a center.
 (See some of the world's leading cosmologists admitting this, at rsr.org/center.)
 What evidence that does exist, for example from the Sloan Digital Sky Survey with the apparent quantized redshift of galaxies, and "axis of evil" which then would be consistent with galaxies existing in preferred distances and concentric shells out from the center of the universe, implies that the universe has a center.
 This would not be surprising given that the Bible describes mankind as at the center of God's attention, and so, such evidence if it holds up, would locate mankind on a planet in the Milky Way which itself is somewhere very near the center of the action.
 Also, as Christians know, God the Son became the Son of Man to sacrifice Himself to pay for our sin so that whoever trusts in Him will have everlasting life.
 Jesus prayer in Gethsemane indicates that there is no other way to procure salvation for such eternal beings as ourselves, other than by the death of the one who made us.
 If God created sentient beings on other planets and they too fell by rebelling against Him, then God would have to sacrifice Himself again (and again and again for all these alien races).
 However, the New Testament says that the sacrifice that God endured to save us was to happen once for all and never again.

-* Bob asked Astronaut Bean in Passing About the Absurd Moon Hoax Claim: So we've pasted all the following text from rsr.org/moon...
-Now that Neil Armstrong has passed away, the moon landing hoax is also going.
-As a tribute to the first man to walk on the moon, we rebut the many claims of the alleged landing hoax.
+* Bob asked Astronaut Bean about the Absurd Moon Hoax: So we've pasted the following from rsr.org/moon.
+Now that Neil Armstrong has passed away [and Commander Bean], the moon landing hoax is also going.
+As a tribute to the first man to walk on the moon [and to Alan Bean], we rebut the many claims of the alleged landing hoax.
 RSR hosts Bob Enyart and Fred Williams discuss:

 - the passing of Neil Armstrong